 Sometimes discretion is the better part of valor.As with all things Tenkara, a light hand is always best.

 Nothing could be simpler to get started fishing.
-Just attach a 2-3 foot length of 3 lb test mono to the end of your tenkara main line.
-Fly fisher like to complicate things, so you will often hear them refer to this end piece of mono as the tippet.
-Tippet "material" is readily available at just about any place that sells fishing equipment.
-Since fishers like to complicate things, they label tippet material with two numbers.
+Just attach a 2 foot length of 3 lb test mono to the end of your tenkara main line.
+You will often hear fly fishers refer to this end piece of mono as the tippet.
+Tippet "material" is readily available.
 You want to use tippet that is labeled 6x with a breaking strength of 3 lbs.

 If you like to complicate things a bit, feel free.
 I almost always fish a furled Tenkara line.
-A furled line typicallly has enough inherent mass to turn over a fairly long leader tippet combination.
-I like to fish a fairly long leader/tippet, if nothing else to add a bit or reach and range.
+A furled line typicallly has enough inherent mass to turn over very nicely when casting.

 Fish don't break Tenkara rods, fisher folk break Tenkara rods!